standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 The table below shows some of the notable fields and values in this file.
 We add in the file line numbers so you can follow along with the example configuration.

 Not every field will be covered.
-More advanced configuration options are outside of this tutorial.
+More advanced configuration options are outside of this tutorial with documentation available **[here](https://github.com/standardhealth/shr-cli#implementation-guide-configuration)**.

 | File Line Number | Configuration Field | Value | Additional Comments |
 |-------|-------|-------|-------|